hg-mirrors/pypy_extradoc/blog/draft/2018-09-cpyext/cpyext.rst

     1. run a real-world small benchmark which exercises cpyext

-    2. measure and find the bottleneck
+    2. measure and find the major bottleneck

     3. write a corresponding microbenchmark